-Invoices are absolutely necessary for small businesses, freelancers and contractors as they are the business documents that get the seller paid and help the buyer make the payment.
+Invoices are necessary for small businesses, freelancers and contractors.
+Invoices are the business documents that gets sellers paid and helps the buyer make the payment.

-Simply put, if you’re a seller, you want to get paid.
-Just as importantly, you want to get paid correctly.
-As a seller, it is important that you send out invoices early so you can get paid quicker.
-The longer you leave it, the longer it will take for you to get your money.
+If you’re a seller or service provider, you want to get paid and paid correctly.
+As a small business, sending invoices to customers early means you get paid quicker.
+The longer you leave invoicing, the longer it will take for you to get your money.

-They’re also important when it comes to maintaining accounting entries for both the buyer and seller.
-They’re used to track both the accounts receivable and accounts payable.
+Invoices are also important when it comes to maintaining accounting entries for buyers and sellers.
+As a business, you can use invoices to track accounts receivable and accounts payable.

 What are invoices used for